pipersgo/piper-ts-project-templates/.github/copilot-commit-message-instructions.md

 <!--
-This work is inspired by and derived from the "conventionalcommits.org" project (MIT License).
+This work is inspired by and derived from "conventionalcommits.org" Copyright (c) 2018 Conventional Changelog.
-The following file was used from that project: content/v1.0.0/index.md
+Modified by pipersgo, 2025.

-Copyright (c) 2018 Conventional Changelog
+Licensed under the MIT License.
 See ThirdPartyNotices.txt for license details.
 -->